Nnoggie/SharedMedia_Template/README.md

 # SharedMedia_Template

-This project is a template for creating custom media for WeakAuras and other AddOns that use LibSharedMedia-3.0.
-The project is set up to create a custom media AddOn that can be uploaded to [Wago Addons](https://addons.wago.io/).
+This project is a template and tutorial for creating a custom media Addon for WeakAuras and other AddOns that use [LibSharedMedia-3.0](https://www.curseforge.com/wow/addons/libsharedmedia-3-0).
+The project is set up to create a custom media AddOn that can be uploaded to [Wago Addons](https://addons.wago.io/) and be directly embedded in [Wago UI Packs](https://uipacks.wago.io/)

 # Instructions